Outer symplectic billiards: Outer symplectic billiard correspondence for Lagrangian submanifolds

 According to Lemma \ref{lm:central_conics}, the system (\ref{eqn:intersection_central_conics}) has a constant number of solutions (which is equal to two) if and only if matrix (\ref{eq:samemat}) is nondegenerate for all $(w_1,w_2) \neq (0,0)$, and as we know, this is equivalent to (ii) and to (i).

-The case of the opposite inequality (\ref{eq:no_wall_condition_cubic_examples_other_way_round}) corresponds to the three other cases of Lemma \ref{lm:central_conics}, where the number of solution for a generic right hand side is either zero or four. \proofend \end{proof}
+The case of the opposite inequality (\ref{eq:no_wall_condition_cubic_examples_other_way_round}) corresponds to the three other cases of Lemma \ref{lm:central_conics}, where the number of solution for a generic right-hand side is either zero or four. \proofend \end{proof}